daamien/PostgreSQL-Dashboard/README.md

 It is designed to be displayed on a large screen in a monitoring room or an open space office.
 The current dashboard is currently composed of 5 widgets :

-* **General Info** : version, number of host databases, etc.
+* **General Info** : Version, number of host databases, etc.
-* **Hit Ratio** : the % of data found in cache
+* **Hit Ratio** : The % of data found in cache
 * **Buffers** : The number of new buffers allocated
 * **Queries** : The number of active queries currently running of the instance
 * **Twitter** : A glimpse of the #PostgreSQL feed

-Adding a new job should be fairly easy and writing a custom widget to display stats you find relevant or some "business logic" valuation.
+Adding a new job should be fairly easy. this tool is design so that you can write a custom widget to display stats you find relevant or build a dynamic graph on some "business logic" valuation.

-The layout is entirely flexible.
-You can easily drag'n'drop any widget to put wherever you want on the screen.
-You can also edit the dashboard HTML code to adapt it to wide screens.
+The layout is also entirely flexible.
+You can easily drag'n'drop any widget to put it wherever you want on the screen.
+And HTML code of the dashboard can be modified for specific needs, such as specific screen dimensions.

 ## Quick Start